axibase/atsd/api/data/messages/webhook.md

 ## Entity Mapping

-Since stored message are always associated with an entity, the request must include rules for the server to determine the entity name from the request parameters or the payload.
+Since stored messages are always associated with an entity, a request must include rules for the server to determine the entity name from the request parameters or payload.

 1. By default, the entity is set to the remainder of the path following the `/api/v1/messages/webhook/` prefix.